Greenstand/treetracker-machine-learning/README.md

-# greenstand_duplicate_detection
+# Duplicate Image Detection
-Detect duplicate images in a large dataset
+Detect duplicate images in a large dataset of planted trees